Mohammed bin Salman

 Mohammed is the first child of King Salman bin Abdulaziz and his third wife, Fahda bint Falah Al Hithlain.
 After obtaining a law degree from King Saud University, he became an advisor to his father in 2009.
-He was appointed deputy crown prince and defense minister after his father became king in 2015, then promoted to crown prince in 2017.
+He was appointed deputy crown prince and defence minister after his father became king in 2015, then promoted to crown prince in 2017.
 Mohammed succeeded his father as prime minister in 2022.

 Since his appointment as crown prince in 2017, Mohammed has introduced a series of liberal social and economic reforms; these include curtailing the influence of the Wahhabi religious establishment by restricting the powers of the religious police and improving women's rights, removing the ban on female drivers in 2018, and weakening the male-guardianship system in 2019.
-His government has continued to imprison women's rights activists.
-His Saudi Vision 2030 program aims to reduce the Saudi economy's reliance on oil through investment in other sectors such as technology, tourism, sport, and the megaproject Neom; the economy remains heavily reliant on oil.
+His government has continued to imprison women's rights activists on terrorism charges.
+His Saudi Vision 2030 programme aims to reduce the Saudi economy's reliance on oil through investment in other sectors such as technology, tourism, sport, and the failed megaproject Neom; the economy remains heavily reliant on oil.

 Under Mohammed, Saudi Arabia has pursued a foreign policy aimed at increasing the country's regional and international influence and attracting greater foreign investment.
-The Kingdom has coordinated energy policy with Russia, strengthened its relations with China, and expanded diplomatic and commercial relations with emerging economies and regional powers in Africa, South America, and Asia.
-Mohammed was the architect of the Saudi-led intervention in Yemen and was involved in the escalation of the Qatar diplomatic crisis, as well as a 2018 diplomatic dispute with Canada.
+The Kingdom has coordinated energy policy with Russia, strengthened its relations with China, became a major non-NATO ally of the United States, and expanded diplomatic and commercial relations with emerging economies and regional powers in Africa, South America, and Asia.
+Mohammed was the architect of the Saudi-led intervention in Yemen and was involved in the escalation of the Qatar diplomatic crisis, as well as a 2018 diplomatic dispute with Canada, in addition to being a key instigator of the 2026 Iran war.

 Mohammed leads an authoritarian government.
-Those regarded as political dissidents are systematically repressed through methods including imprisonment, torture and executions; citizens face arrest for social media posts that mildly criticise government policies.
-Between 2017 and 2019, he led the purge of competing Saudi political and economic elites, seizing up to US$800 billion in assets and cash and cementing control over Saudi politics.
+Those regarded as political dissidents are systematically repressed through methods including imprisonment, torture, and executions, including for online criticism.
+Between 2017 and 2019, he led the purge of competing Saudi political and economic elites on an anti-corruption platform, seizing up to US$800 billion in assets and cash and cementing control over Saudi politics.
 A 2021 report by the United States Office of the Director of National Intelligence (ODNI) found that Mohammed had ordered the assassination of journalist Jamal Khashoggi.

 Early life, education and career

-Mohammed bin Salman was born on 31 August 1985 to Prince Salman bin Abdulaziz (later King of Saudi Arabia) and his third wife, Fahda bint Falah Al Hithlain.
+Mohammed bin Salman was born on 31 August 1985, the son of Prince Salman bin Abdulaziz and his third wife, Fahda bint Falah Al Hithlain.
 He is the eldest of his mother's six children and the eighth child and seventh son of his father.
 His full siblings include Prince Turki and Defense Minister Prince Khalid.
 Mohammed holds a bachelor's degree in law from King Saud University, where he graduated second in his class.